-- Our direct commodity hedged positions mitigate a portion of our commodity price risk through 2017, with the majority of our positions settling through the first quarter of 2016.
-Additionally, our fee-based business represents a significant portion of our estimated margins. - We have positive operating cash flow from our well-positioned and diversified assets. - We work to prudently manage our capital spend as well as focus on fee-based growth projects. - We have a strong capital structure and balance sheet. - We believe we have solid access to capital.
+- Our growing fee-based business represents a significant portion of our estimated margins. - Our direct commodity hedged positions mitigate a portion of our commodity price risk through 2017, with the majority of our positions settling through the first quarter of 2016. - We have positive operating cash flow from our well-positioned and diversified assets. - We prudently manage our capital spend as well as focus on fee-based growth projects. - We believe we have a strong capital structure and balance sheet. - We believe we have solid access to capital.

 Increased activity levels in liquids rich gas basins combined with access to capital markets at relatively low costs have historically enabled us to execute our multi-faceted growth strategy.
-Our multi-faceted growth strategy may take numerous forms such as organic build opportunities within our footprint, dropdown opportunities from DCP Midstream, LLC, joint venture opportunities, and third-party acquisitions.
-In 2015, we will continue to prudently execute our multi-faceted growth strategy.
+Our targeted growth strategy may take numerous forms such as organic build opportunities within our footprint, dropdown opportunities from DCP Midstream, LLC, joint venture opportunities, and third-party acquisitions.
+Growth opportunities will be evaluated in cooperation with producers based on the expected level of drilling activity in these geographic regions and the impacts of higher costs of capital.